Eesti keeles

 On 14 March 2008 Estonian Prime Minister Andrus Ansip opened a comprehensive exhibit on Estonian design entitled “Design Comes to Visit” (“Disain tuleb külla”) in the Istanbul cultural and trade centre IstinyePark.

-On 16 March 2008, the first ski marathon to be held in the Anatolian mountains in Gerede, Turkey took place.
-It was organised on the initiative of the Estonian Embassy and Prime Minister Andrus Ansip was among the participants.
+On 16 March 2008, the first ski marathon to be held in the Anatolian mountains in Gerede, Turkey took place; Prime Minister Andrus Ansip was among the participants.
+At the same event a year later, Deputy Speaker of Riigikogu Kristiina Ojuland was one of the participants.

 On 28 April 2008, Turkish Ambassador Fatma Sule Sovsal opened a photo exhibit by the former Turkish diplomat Erkut Onart in the National Library entitled “Turkey – The land where nature, man and culture meet” ("Türgi - maa, kus kohtuvad loodus, inimene ja kultuur").
 The author of the photos was also present at the opening.